Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 The requested next step is modest and concrete:

 - acknowledgment that current official Unicode SignWriting is not sufficient for compatible production use
+- acknowledgment that symbol identity is not preserved cleanly across the full system
+- acknowledgment that the facial-diacritic model mediates part of symbol formation through font behavior
 - acknowledgment that spatial composition remains unresolved
-- renewed technical review of compatibility and collation
+- renewed technical review of compatibility, collation, and migration
 - a concrete path for follow-up discussion with support from a voting member

 Start with honest technical acknowledgment of the present gap.